Connok/connors-shop/README.md

 ## Description
   Full Stack E-commerse Website hosted on [https://connorsshop.onrender.com/](https://connorsshop.onrender.com/) .
   Built Using the MERN Stack.
-  The site takes a Minute to reconnect to the database when it hasen't been viseted.
-The payment featur works and is setup in a paypal sandbox tor testing.
+  The site takes a minute to reconnect to the database when it hasen't been visited.
+The payment feature works and is setup in a paypal sandbox tor testing.

  ## Why?
   I built this webise for the purpuse of learning the MERN stack